-New York faces COVID-19 onslaught as state's dead nears 9/11 toll
+New York state's COVID-19 death toll nears 9/11 level

 There are more than 102,863 coronavirus cases in New York state, up from 92,381 a day earlier, Cuomo said.

-Anthony Fauci, a doctor and leading member of Trump’s coronavirus task force, said social distancing is beginning to work even though the United States is still far from over the worst.
+Anthony Fauci, a physician who is a leading member of Trump’s coronavirus task force, said social distancing is beginning to work even though the United States is still far from over the worst.

-“There’s no doubt...the mitigation activities, the physical separation that we’re doing clearly is having a positive impact.
-You don’t see it dramatically yet... but there’s no doubt that’s its having an effect,” Fauci told Fox News.
+Even so, Fauci told Fox News, “it’s going to get worse - much worse - before it gets better...but it will turn around.”

-“It’s going to get worse - much worse - before it gets better... but it will turn around,” said Fauci, director of the National Institute of Allergy and Infectious Diseases.
+Fauci, who directs the National Institute of Allergy and Infectious Diseases, said Americans should cover their face in public but remain isolated as much as possible, adding that face masks must be reserved for medical personnel battling the highly-infectious disease.

-He said Americans should cover their face in public but remain isolated as much as possible, adding that face masks must be reserved for medical personnel battling the highly-infectious disease.
 “This is...an addition to the physical separation, not as a substitute,” Fauci said.

 On Thursday, the Trump administration appeared ready to join local officials in advising Americans to wear face coverings in public to help curb the spread of the virus.